LincolnX2/CloudWarmUP/README.md

 3. Terraform is widely used by large companies.
 4. Terraform is the evolution of the manual tasks ie tasks are automated.

+Benefits of Infrastructure-as-Code (IaC)

+IaC replaces standard operating procedures and manual effort required for IT resource management with lines of code.
+Instead of manually configuring cloud nodes or physical hardware, IaC automates the process infrastructure management through source code.

+Here are several of the major key benefits of using an IaC solution like Terraform:

+1. Speed and Simplicity.
+IaC eliminates manual processes, thereby accelerating the delivery and management lifecycles.
+IaC makes it possible to spin up an entire infrastructure architecture by simply running a script.

+2. Team Collaboration.
+Various team members can collaborate on IaC software in the same way they would with regular application code through tools like Github.
+Code can be easily linked to issue tracking systems for future use and reference.

+3. Error Reduction.
+IaC minimizes the probability of errors or deviations when provisioning your infrastructure.
+The code completely standardizes your setup, allowing applications to run smoothly and error-free without the constant need for admin oversight.

+4. Disaster Recovery.
+With IaC you can actually recover from disasters more rapidly.
+Because manually constructed infrastructure needs to be manually rebuilt.
+But with IaC, you can usually just re-run scripts and have the exact same software provisioned again.

+5. Enhanced Security.
+IaC relies on automation that removes many security risks associated with human error.
+When an IaC-based solution is installed correctly, the overall security of your computing architecture and associated data improves massively.

 How does terraform works?

+Terraform lets you define and manage your entire infrastructure via configuration files and version control.
+It accomplishes this by using the two main components of Terraform architecture: Core and Providers.
 Terraform.exe(binary) will read tf files in the configuration files containing main.tf,resources.tfl and variable.tfl and so check the state file and provision what is requested.

 Hands on Terraform & AWS